-February will bring Founders Frootwood is a cherry ale, aged in maple syrup bourbon barrels.
-Speaking of which, Founders ages another ridiculously popular beer in maple syrup bourbon – Canadian Breakfast Stout (CBS).
+The beer was a big hit amongst the brewery’s barrel-aged beer fans.
+Frootwood is a cherry ale, aged in maple syrup bourbon barrels.
+As you might recall, one of the Founder’s most requested beers is also aged in maple syrup bourbon barrels – Canadian Breakfast Stout (CBS).

 A flavor Battle Royale.

-From the moment this story hit Beer Street Journal, the discussion was focused around the flavor.
-Fear of too much cherry.
-Fear of the beer being too sweet or too boozy.
-The result?
-Honestly, a “Battle Royale” of flavor.
-Each sip pulls you three ways.
-The main contenders are bourbon, cherries and maple syrup.
-Every time you think you have it figured out, you’re forced to go back for more.
-When you hear someone say a beer is “all over the place,” Frootwood is a great example.
-Sip this one in a rocking chair while pondering the meaning of life.
+From the moment this story hit Beer Street Journal 2017, the readers were worried the beer would have too much cherry.
+Or even worse, being too sweet or too boozy.
+The result was actually a “Battle Royale” of flavor.
+Each sip pulled you three ways.
+The main contenders are bourbon, cherries, and maple syrup – each fighting for dominance.
+When you hear someone say a beer is “all over the place,” Frootwood is a great example of just that.
+We hope the latest release is just the same.